Roshni-M/awesome-tensorflow/README.md

 * [TF.Learn: TensorFlow's High-level Module for Distributed Machine Learning](https://arxiv.org/abs/1612.04251)
 * [Comparative Study of Deep Learning Software Frameworks](http://arxiv.org/abs/1511.06435) - The study is performed on several types of deep learning architectures and we evaluate the performance of the above frameworks when employed on a single machine for both (multi-threaded) CPU and GPU (Nvidia Titan X) settings
 * [Distributed TensorFlow with MPI](http://arxiv.org/abs/1603.02339) - In this paper, we extend recently proposed Google TensorFlow for execution on large scale clusters using Message Passing Interface (MPI)
+* [AI Opportunity in Future] (https://www.2basetechnologies.com/opportunity-for-ai-in-the-near-future) - This article describes how AI will become more important in upcoming technical era.
 * [Globally Normalized Transition-Based Neural Networks](http://arxiv.org/abs/1603.06042) - This paper describes the models behind [SyntaxNet](https://github.com/tensorflow/models/tree/master/syntaxnet).
 * [TensorFlow: A system for large-scale machine learning](https://arxiv.org/abs/1605.08695) - This paper describes the TensorFlow dataflow model in contrast to existing systems and demonstrate the compelling performance